Autism What to Know and What Comes Next

 However, his pediatrician told me it was normal and that he would probably catch up.
 He gave me a speech therapy referral- and we went to speech twice a week from 18 months on.

-Because of his frustration with his lack of communication, he would scream and throw temper tantrums.
+Due to his frustration with the lack of communication, he would often scream and throw temper tantrums.
 He would sometimes run off his aggression around the house in a maneuver that I quickly labeled “the angry lap.”

 There was a specific incident that made me realize that he was different from other children.
 It still stands out in my mind.
 He was a few months shy of his third birthday.
 After nap time, I heard him quietly playing in his room.
 I walked into his room to scoop him up from wipe the sleep away from his eyes.